Padma Fitness & Yoga

 Improving bone health and reducing the risk of injury

-As a health coach, I recommend a multi-faceted approach to maximizing your bone health.
+As a health coach, I recommend a multi-faceted approach to maximize your bone health.
 In no particular order, your bone health team might include:

 • general physician

-• integrative/functional practitioners (doctor of osteopathy, naturopath, TCM practitioner, women's health specialist, etc.)
+• integrative/functional practitioner (doctor of osteopathy, naturopath, TCM practitioner, women's health specialist, etc.)

 • hormone specialist (endocrinologist, women's health specialist)